xdshia/Qr-n8n/README.md

 - HTTP Request (to generate QR code from API like `https://api.qrserver.com/v1/create-qr-code/?data=...`)
 - Binary Data (convert to image if needed)
 - Respond with Image (optional)

+🔧 Setup Instructions
+Clone this repo or import the workflow in your n8n instance.

+Replace any sample API keys or endpoints if needed.

+Activate the workflow.

+Trigger it via the provided webhook URL.

+📸 Output
+You will receive a PNG image of the QR code generated from your provided URL.

+📁 Optional Enhancements
+Save images to cloud storage (e.g., Google Drive, Dropbox)

+Log URL requests in a database

+Add a timestamp or label to the QR code

+Schedule QR code generation based on cron triggers

+📜 License
+This project is open-source and available under the MIT License.